Deep thermalization under charge-conserving quantum dynamics: Review of deep thermalization

-For completeness, we begin by reviewing the theoretical foundations of the projected ensemble framework first introduced in Refs.~\cite{choi_preparing_2023,cotler_emergent_2023}, as well as the phenomenon of deep thermalization that can arise within the framework.
-Readers who are familiar with these topics may proceed directly to our results, Sec.~\ref{sec:limiting_ensemble}.
+We begin by reviewing in Sec.~\ref{sec:PE} the theoretical foundations of the projected ensemble framework first introduced in Refs.~\cite{choi_preparing_2023,cotler_emergent_2023}, as well as the basic idea of deep thermalization in Sec.~\ref{sec:deep_therm} --- namely, the emergence of universal limiting distributions on a local subsystem --- that can arise within the framework.
+Then, in Sec.~\ref{sec:limiting_review}, we discuss at a high level the form of the limiting ensembles that arise, how they can be affected by symmetries, as well as the physical principles underpinning their emergence.